daniel-furman/lwMCMC/README.md

 ---

-Parameter space sampling: lightweight Markov Chain Monte Carlo (MCMC) with the trivial metropolis hastings algorithm.
-Powered by NumPy.
+Parameter space sampling with lightweight MCMC powered by NumPy and Metropolis Hastings.

 ### Example 1: Experimental Geophysics Modeling with Laboratory Data